OPTCG-Trader/tcgTrader/README.md

 - bottom nav created and implemented.
 - framework of the Trades screen completed.

-[Add giphy that shows current build progress for Milestone 2.
-Note: We will be looking for progression of work between Milestone 2 and 3
 ![Milestone 1](https://github.com/user-attachments/assets/f6910054-aab1-418e-b989-a55283cb9a60)

 Milestone 3 - Build Sprint 2 (Unit 9)